There is more to Notre Dame Paris than just the stained glass and rose windows.

 Note: If you want a much simpler solution to skip the long lines at Notre Dame Tower, check out this guided tour of Notre Dame with Tower access

 Climbing Notre Dame towers

-Your journey starts at the doorway in the North tower, to the left and around the corner from the Notre Dame’s main entrance.
+Your journey starts at the doorway in the North tower, to the left, and around the corner from Notre Dame’s main entrance.